INNSOMANIA/INNSOMANIA/README.md

 <br>

 <p align="center">Hello my name is Yusuf Can.
 I am 23 years old .
 I am a senior student at Selçuk University / Information Technology.
 I am a Java Developer.
 I started my software life as a Front end developer and continue as a Backend developer.
 I am currently working freelance on Backend.
-You can check out my github repository for my current projects.
+You can check out my github repository for my current projects.</p>

-Frontend  ( Html , Css , JavaScript , React )
-Backend ( Java , C# )
-DataBase  ( PostgreSQL , MySQL )</p>

 <br>